w3c/testtwf-website/github101.md

 committed' list.
 These files are now 'staged'.

-5. Alternatively, you can run `git diff --staged`, which will show you the diff of things to be comitted.
+5. Alternatively, you can run `git diff --staged`, which will show you the diff of things to be committed.

 6. Once you've added everything, you can commit and add a message to this set of changes:

 `$ git commit -m "Tests for indexed getters in the HTMLExampleInterface" `

-7. Repeat these steps as many times as you'd like before you submit and definitely do this one last time before you do.
+7. Repeat these steps as many times as you'd like before you submit.

 ## Submit